HQarroum/promise-pool/README.md

 ### Instantiating the pool

-The promise pool can be instanciated using the constructor function returned by `require`, or it can also patch the existing `Promise` function.
+The promise pool can be instanciated using the constructor function returned by `require`.

 ```js
 /**